dcirne/monorepo/README.md

 A binary specifies the project you want to build, including dependencies and other parameters.
 A library specifies a framework or a package to be used by a binary.
 A binary may have zero, one, or many libraries.

-## Python Projects
+## The Multi-Projects

-There are two Python projects in this monorepo: `anagram` and `calculator`.
-They are independent from each other, and they both depend on another project `lib`, which provides reusable packages (libraries) for them.
+There are two Python (`anagram` and `calculator`) and one Scala (`fibonacci`) projects in this monorepo.
+They are all independent from each other and all of them have dependencies on yet another project (`lib`), which provides reusable packages (libraries) for them.

 With Bazel it is possible to specify the dependencies and generate builds that only include the necessary files and assets.
-For example, the `calculator` project includes the `compute` library and also a third-party dependencies.
+For example, the `calculator` project includes the `compute` package and also a third-party dependencies.
 The `calculator` project depends directly only on the `termcolor` package.
 The `compute` library depends on `lazy-object-proxy` and `pytest`.
 With Bazel we can specify all that in a very elegant way.
 Each binary or library only needs to specify what they depend on, in this case `calculator` is not aware of the dependencies `compute` has.
 They are self contained.

 ## Bazel in Action